 ARU Event Sanctioning Application (pdf - 533kb) - To be completed by the Event Organiser and submitted to the respective State/Territory Union for sanctioning approval 30 days prior to the start date of the event, tournament or match.

-ARU Sports Injury and Liability Insurance - Summary of Cover (pdf - 81kb) - Capacity exists under the ARU Insurance Plan to extend cover to Sanctioned Events on a one off or short term basis.
+ARU Sports Injury and Liability Insurance - Capacity exists under the ARU Insurance Plan to extend cover to Sanctioned Events on a one off or short term basis.
 The policy can only be extended with sanctioning approval of the respective State/Territory Union.
-For more information contact Gow-Gates Insurance Brokers.
+For more information visit www.gowgatessport.com.au/rugby/, download Summary of Cover at Australian Rugby Insurance Plan or contact Gow-Gates Insurance Brokers.

 For further information on event sanctioning contact your local State/Territory Union - contact details are available in the Event Sanctioning Guidelines & Application.